 Northcote – Lancashire’s Lone Star Lunch

-Lunch not exceeding an (outstanding) Amuse Bouche was a ‘first world problem’ par excellance: the first bite had the bittersweet honour of being Northcote Manor’s highlight.
+The amuse bouche had the bittersweet honour of being Northcote’s highlight.
 Melting magenta shells fleetingly fizzled, birthing a tart, sizzling beetroot flavour, that slapped my taste buds ’round the chops in no uncertain terms.There was no choice but to accept the

 Dinner Jacket Potato Soup, which was more butter than jacket.
 The trendy foraged herbs added freshness, although someone’s hair added the opposite.
 Although this was swiftly dealt with, I doubt a Michelin inspector would have forgave.

-The Beetroot was the prettiest plate I’d ever seen: vibrant hues and floral shapes, elegantly intertwined in an act of vegetarian poetry.
+The beetroot starter was one the prettiest plate I’d ever seen: vibrant hues and floral shapes, elegantly intertwined in an act of vegetarian poetry.
 The sweet and acidic elements energetically danced but lacked a focal point.
-The alien looking Duck was heavily entombed but worked affably alongside the uplifting sorrel.
-Real elegance was on display, with an obvious great deal of skill, care and thoughtfulness.
+The alien looking Duck was heavily entombed but worked affably alongside the uplifting sorrel, even if it did look like Cousin It.

-The Salmon proudly commanded the plate, yet unselfishly yielded to the fork’s graze.
-The boldly seasoned fish and convivially sweet roe double teamed the earthy mushrooms, creating a bravely balanced dish, which spoke of land and sea in matrimony.
+For mains, the salmon proudly commanded the plate, yet unselfishly yielded to the fork’s graze.
+The boldly-seasoned fish and convivially sweet roe double teamed the earthy mushrooms, creating a bravely balanced dish which spoke of land and sea in matrimony.
 The little pops of orange added a touch of vibrancy.
-While the Japanese touch of soy, shitake and ikura (roe) worked charmingly.
-The thoughtfully composed Lamb was quality dead baby sheep but lacked a je ne sais quoi.
+While the Japanese influence of soy, shitake and ikura (roe) worked charmingly.
+The thoughtfully composed lamb was quality dead baby sheep, locally sauced from Bowland, but lacked a je ne sais quoi.
 It was so rare it walked through the Northcote kitchen.
 In the two seconds it spent cooking, it was however properly seared and heartily seasoned.
 The mash was superlatively silky and the scorched and pickled onions added textures and talking points.
-Again, the composition was a real mark of finesse.

-Atmosphere 8/10 Cost 7/10 Quality 8/10 Service 8/10
+Atmosphere 5 Cost 7 Quality 9 Service 8